 The term dosha indicates “faults” or disease.
 It is the opposite of the term guna which means “behavior” or innate quality.
 The basic idea is that everything has an expected behavior, which is their guna or quality.
 For instance, fire is expected to be hot, wind is expected to be dry, and therefore these are their guna.
 However, sometimes things may not work as expected, and then we call them faulty.
 But, to define these faults, we must also know the expected behavior.
 Unless we know what the expected behavior is, how can we define what the fault is?
 In that sense, dosha can only be defined in relation to the guna.
 More precisely, dosha is the deviation from guna.
 Ayurveda describes a type of conceptual space in which both guna and dosha can be denoted.
 It is noteworthy, that every living body has its unique guna—called its “constitution”—and therefore we do not expect all bodies to behave the same.
 This can be expressed by the idea that each body has an intended “location” in the conceptual space, but when it becomes diseased, its location is changed.
 The problem for the Ayurveda physician is to figure out the expected behavior based on a faulty condition, and this is not very easy.

 The concept of guna and dosha is foreign to modern medicine because matter does not have an “intended state” as there is no intention in nature.
-Without knowledge of the intended state, medicines have side-effects, often discovered after a drug is in use, entailing that more testing should have been done, which increases time and cost.
+Without knowledge of the intended state, medicines have side-effects, often discovered after a drug is in use, entailing that more testing should have been done.
 This is the cause of skyrocketing health care costs, because science doesn’t acknowledge that each body has a unique intended state.
 When all bodies are treated in the same way, each body produces a different side-effect.

 The concept of guna and dosha seems unique to Ayurveda but this is not a medical concept per se.
-It is rather a generic notion that each material system has a purpose or intended state.
-When that system deviates from that purpose, we call it a “disease” or “fault”.
+It is rather a generic notion that each material system has an intended state.
+When it deviates from that state, we call it a “disease” or “fault”.
 We cannot call something a disease unless we define health.
 Therefore, guna is the description of a unique “healthy” state, and dosha is the characterization of “disease”.
 Is it any surprise that we begin studying medicine by defining what we mean by “health” and “disease” and how to measure them?

 The Concept of Pañca-Mahābhūta